In the following cases your business will be directly impacted by EU Regulation 1020/2019:

 In the image below you see what currently is taking place after consumers discovered buying on e-commerce platforms:

 Basically, the whole supply chain is surpassed.
-This also means that according the traditional EU regulations the end-user would become the importer.
-However, this is not ideal, because the end-user do not have expertise on product compliance and product safety rules.
-They also do not have the resources to conduct conformity assessment to ensure these products comply.
+This also means that according to the traditional EU regulations the end-user would become the importer.
+However, this is not ideal, because the end-user does not have expertise in product compliance and product safety rules.
+They also do not have the resources to conduct conformity assessments to ensure these products comply.
 This is why the ‘Market Surveillance Regulation’ introduces new rules.

-So, let’s look into what the biggest challenge is that the ‘Market Surveillance Regulation’ introduces for non-EU based businesses.
+So, let’s look into what the biggest challenge is that the ‘Market Surveillance Regulation’ introduces for non-EU-based businesses.
 The challenge is introduced in Article 4.
-From the 16th of July 2021 products can only be placed in the EU market if there is an ‘economic operator’ established within a EU Member State, who takes care of the tasks of paragraph 3.
+From the 16th of July 2021 products can only be placed in the EU market if there is an ‘economic operator’ established within an EU Member State, who takes care of the tasks of paragraph 3.
 As we will see later in the presentation, these tasks are related to the product’s compliance.
 What is important to note now is that according to paragraph 5, the limitation only applies to products that are within the scope of the mentioned EU Directives and Regulations.
-I will show you later for which products the limitation applies.
+I will show you later which products the limitation applies to.

 So the ‘economic operators’ that have to be in place are:

-- manufacturer or private labeller based in the EU;
+- the manufacturer or private labeller based in the EU;

-- fulfilment service provider (based in the EU).
+- a fulfilment service provider (based in the EU).